-- When possible, instructors should submit their life model request at least 3 weeks before a model is needed.
+- The chair of your department will be able to give you the modelling hours allocated to your course. - When possible, instructors should submit their life model request at least 3 weeks before a model is needed.
 Instructors must check with their Chair first of allotted model hours for their class, if any. - Instructors can find the Model Request Form in Form Portal, under the Academic Affairs and Research section.
-Access to the form can also be found on the NSCAD navigator site. - Instructors will receive a MachForm email once a request has been approved or denied.
+Access to the form can also be found on the NSCAD navigator site.

+• Instructors will receive a MachForm email once a request has been approved or denied.
 The approval will be accompanied by a note with the booked model's name and contact information.
 The Dean's Assistant will also confirm the booking via email.